Pythagoreanism: Neopythagoreanism

 The Neopythagoreans were a school and a religious community.
 The revival of Pythagoreanism has been attributed to Publius Nigidius Figulus, Eudorus of Alexandria and Arius Didymus.
 In the 1st century AD Moderatus of Gades and Nicomachus of Gerasa emerged as leading teachers of Neopythagoreanism.
-The most significant Neopythagorean teacher was Apollonius of Tyana in the 1st century AD, who was regarded as a sage and lived as ascet.
+The most significant Neopythagorean teacher was Apollonius of Tyana in the 1st century AD, who was regarded as a sage and lived as an ascetic.
 The last Neopythagorean philosopher was Numenius of Apamea in the 2nd century.
 Neopythagoreanism remained an elite movement which in the 3rd century merged into Neoplatonism.

 Neopythagoreans combined Pythagorean teachings with Platonic, Peripatetic, Aristotelian and Stoic philosophic traditions.
 Two tendencies within Neopythagorean philosophy emerged, one that owed much to Stoic monism and another that relied on Platonic dualism.
 Neopythagoreans refined the idea of God and located him beyond the finite so that God could not come into contact with anything corporeal.
 Neopythagoreans insisted on a spiritual worship of God and that life had to be purified through abstinence.

 Neopythagoreans manifested a strong interest in numerology and the superstitious aspects of Pythagoreanism.
 They combined this with the teachings of Plato's philosophic successors.
 Neopythagorean philosophers engaged in the common ancient practice of ascribing their doctrines to the designated founder of their philosophy and by crediting their doctrines to Pythagoras himself, they hoped to gain authority for their views.